header 1

 3. On the date of publication of the national newspaper containing the notice

-1. The Trustees of the Association shall be appointed at a General Meeting.
+1. The Trustees of the Association shall be appointed at a General Meeting or any other Meeting of the Association specifically summoned for that purpose.

-1. There shall be a minimum of five (5) and a maximum of Nine (9) persons to be appointed as trustees and shall be known as ‘THE REGISTERED TRUSTEES OF FEDERAL GOVERNMENT GIRLS’ COLLEGE LANGTANG OLD GIRLS ASSOCIATION’
+2. There shall be a minimum of 5 and a maximum of Nine (9) persons to be appointed as trustees and shall be known as ‘THE REGISTERED TRUSTEES OF FEDERAL GOVERNMENT GIRLS’ COLLEGE LANGTANG OLD GIRLS ASSOCIATION’

 1. resigns from office